Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

 To absorb these definitions, we can briefly study some examples.
 Consider the chemical reaction $2A+B\to C$.
-According to our definitions, this will be written $(\{A,A,B\},\{C\})$.
-Here, $\{A,A,B\}$ is called the reactants and $\{C\}$ is called the products, just as one would expect.
-Note that this reaction can occur in the state $\{A,A,A,B,B\}$ but cannot occur in the state $\{A,B,C,C,C,C\}$ because the latter state does not have all the required reactants.
-If the reaction takes place in the former state, then the resulting state will be $\{A,B,C\}$ and thus we can write $\{A,A,A,B,B\}\oplus(\{A,A,B\},\{C\})=\{A,B,C\}$.
+According to our definitions, this will be written $(\llbrace A,A,B\rrbrace,\llbrace C\rrbrace)$.
+Here, $\llbrace A,A,B\rrbrace$ is called the reactants and $\llbrace C\rrbrace$ is called the products, just as one would expect.
+Note that this reaction can occur in the state $\llbrace A,A,A,B,B\rrbrace$ but cannot occur in the state $\llbrace A,B,C,C,C,C\rrbrace$ because the latter state does not have all the required reactants.
+If the reaction takes place in the former state, then the resulting state will be $\llbrace A,B,C\rrbrace$ and thus we can write $\llbrace A,A,A,B,B\rrbrace\oplus(\llbrace A,A,B\rrbrace,\llbrace C\rrbrace)=\llbrace A,B,C\rrbrace$.
 In this paper, although we formally define a reaction to be a pair of multisets, we will interchangeably use the chemical notation whenever it is more convenient.
-For instance, we will often write $2A+B\to C$ instead of $(\{A,A,B\},\{C\})$.
+For instance, we will often write $2A+B\to C$ instead of $(\llbrace A,A,B\rrbrace,\llbrace C\rrbrace)$.

 Note that we say that a pathway $p=(r_1,r_2,\ldots,r_k)$ can occur in the state $S$ if $r_1$ can occur in $S$, $r_2$ can occur in $S\oplus r_1$, $r_3$ can occur in $S\oplus r_1\oplus r_2$, and so on.
 For example, consider the pathway that consists of $2A+B\to C$ and $B+C\to A$.
-This pathway cannot occur in the state $\{A,A,B\}$ because even though the first reaction can occur in that state, the resulting state after the first reaction, which is $\{C\}$, will not have all the reactants required for the second reaction to occur.
-In contrast, it is easy to see that this pathway can occur in the state $\{A,A,B,B\}$.
+This pathway cannot occur in the state $\llbrace A,A,B\rrbrace$ because even though the first reaction can occur in that state, the resulting state after the first reaction, which is $\llbrace C\rrbrace$, will not have all the reactants required for the second reaction to occur.
+In contrast, it is easy to see that this pathway can occur in the state $\llbrace A,A,B,B\rrbrace$, which also happens to be its minimal initial state.

 We also point out that we cannot directly express a reversible reaction in this formalism.
 Thus, a reversible reaction will be expressed using two independent reactions corresponding to each direction, e.g., $A\rightleftharpoons B$ will be expressed as two reactions: $A\to B$ and $B\to A$.